Slovenia Travel Guide: Everything you Need to Do and See.

 Places to See

 With a population of 280,000, Ljubljana is Slovenia’s largest and most cosmopolitan city by far but to the visitor it will feel more like a quaint provincial town than a capital.
 It has a beautiful hilltop castle (with great views), pretty cobbled streets, and an architectural mix of Renaissance, Baroque and Art Nouveau evident in some of the city’s highlights: the National and University Library, Central Market, the elegant Tromostovje (Triple Bridge), the Church of the Annunciation and Tivoli Park.
 The city also has a handful of museums, art galleries, festivals, and a theatre.
-You can cover most of the highlights of the city in two or three days.

 Tours worth taking.
 This 2.5 hour Walking tour of Ljubljana (which includes the castle